rsyslog/rsyslog/source/installation/packages.rst

 As long as you do not run into trouble with one of these old versions, using the distribution-provided packages is easy and a good idea.
 If you need new features, better performance and sometimes even a fix for a bug that the distro did not backport, you can use alternative packages.
-Please also note that the project team does not support outdated versions.
+Please note that the project team does not support outdated versions.
 While we probably can help with simple config questions, for anything else we concentrate on current versions.

-The rsyslog project offers current packages for a number of "big" distributions.
+The rsyslog project offers current packages for a number of major distributions.
-They can be found at http://www.rsyslog.com in the download section.
+More information about these can be found at http://www.rsyslog.com/downloads/download-other/.

-Note that some distributions (like Fedora) usually keep up with development rather quickly and so we do not provide special packages for them.

 If you do not find a suitable package for your distribution, there is no reason to panic.
-It is quite simple to
+You can use the :doc:`rsyslog docker containers <rsyslog_docker>` instead or
-:doc:`install rsyslog from the source tarball <install_from_source>`, so you should consider that.
+:doc:`install rsyslog from the source tarball <install_from_source>`.

 Package Structure
 -----------------
 Almost all distributions package rsyslog in multiple packages.
 This is also the way Adiscon packages are created.
-The reason is that rsyslog has so many input and output plugins that enable it to connect to different systems like MySQL, HDFS, ElasticSearch and so on.
+The reason is that rsyslog has so many input and output plugins that enable it to connect to different systems like MariaDB/mysql, Kafka, ElasticSearch and so on.
 If everything were provided in a single gigantic package, you would need to install all of these dependencies, even though they are mostly not needed.